Street prostitution: Risks and research

 Street prostitutes are extremely vulnerable to physical and sexual assaults, as well as to muggings by clients and pimps.

 The World Health Organization reported that a study in Bangladesh found that between 50% and 60% of street-based prostitutes had been raped by men in uniform, and between 40% and 50% had been raped by local clients.

 Melissa Farley's study of 854 prostitutes in nine countries—Canada, Colombia, Germany, Mexico, South Africa, Thailand, Turkey, the United States, and Zambia—found that 95% of prostitutes had been physically assaulted, and 75% had been raped.
 89% of the women interviewed stated that they wanted to leave prostitution.
 However, the methodology and neutrality of Farley's studies has been criticised by other academics such as Ronald Weitzer.
 Weitzer has also said that Farley's findings are heavily influenced by radical feminist ideology.

 In a 2008 study of Chicago, USA street prostitutes, economists Steven D. Levitt and Sudhir Alladi Venkatesh found that women working without pimps work for an average hourly rate of about $25, and those working with pimps make 50% more.
 This is roughly four times the wage of other jobs available to them.
 Prostitutes are arrested once for every 450 encounters and every 10th arrest results in jail time.

 In 2004, a study in the UK showed that up to 95% of women in street prostitution were problematic drug users, including around 78% heroin users and rising numbers of crack cocaine addicts.

 Impact of COVID-19

 During the COVID-19 pandemic, contact professions (which includes prostitution, amongst others) had been banned (temporarily) in some countries.
 This has resulted in a local reduction of prostitution.

 Modern terminology

 In recent years there has been a movement to redefine the way that prostitution is talked about.
 Instead of "prostitution", "sex work", and "sex workers", are the more preferred terminology.
-This movement began in the late 1970s and is still an effort currently.
+This movement began in the late 1970s and is still an effort.
 Sex work is not specifically associated with prostitution, but rather any type of work that is sexual in nature.